PerminovEugene/nft-open-marketplace/README.md

 ### Redeploy contracts locally

 Deployed contracts data is saved in shared/contracts.deploy-data.json.
 If you want to redeploy everything - delete this file.
 Don't forget to clean up replication db.
+Also If you want to restart node container - delete shared/\* folder.